ビザの申請は千葉でビザ申請を専門で行なっているamie行政書士へ

 Summary

-– Spent high school years in the U.K. and graduated from a local school.
+・Background: Born in Tokyo.
+Spent her high school years in the UK, graduating from a local school.

-– Officially registered on the Financial Services Agency’s “List of Professionals (Administrative Scriveners) in Chiba Prefecture capable of providing services in foreign languages.”
+-Officially registered on the Financial Services Agency’s “List of Professionals (Gyoseishoshi Lawyers) in Chiba Prefecture Capable of Handling Foreign Languages.”